 This theory represents a counterexample to the lattice WGC: there exist charges in the charge lattice without superextremal particles, namely, any charge $(n_5, n_6)$ with $n_5$ odd.
 By moving in the moduli space of the theory, the sizes of the $R_i$ of the cycles of the torus can be adjusted freely, and for certain values of the moduli additional proposed ``strong forms'' of the WGC may also be violated.
 For example, taking $R_4 \gg R_5 > R_6$ and $R_I \gg \sqrt{\alpha'}$, the winding modes become heavy and the lightest charged particle in the spectrum is subextremal with $(n_5,n_6)=(1,0)$.
 This particle is also the state of smallest charge in its direction in the lattice.
 Thus, this theory represents a counterexample to both of the strong forms of the WGC considered in AMNV \cite{ArkaniHamed:2006dz}: neither the lightest charged particle nor the particle of smallest charge in the $n_5$ direction in the lattice are superextremal.
 Furthermore, the masses of the particles of odd $A^5$ charge $n$ violate the convexity condition:

 where $m_n$ is the mass of the lightest particle of charge $n$.
-If there exists an AdS analog of this example, it would violate the ``Abelian Convex Charge Conjecture'' of \cite{Aharony:2021mpc} introduced in \S\ref{ssec:aAdS}.
+If there exists an AdS analog of this example, it would violate the strong forms of the ``Abelian Convex Charge Conjecture'' of \cite{Aharony:2021mpc} introduced in \S\ref{ssec:aAdS}.

 On the other hand, the tower WGC and the sublattice WGC are satisfied in this example: given any charge $\vec{q}$, there exists a superextremal particle of charge $2 \vec{q}$.
 The sublattice of superextremal particles therefore has coarseness 2.